ComNets-Bremen/SWIMMobility/README.md

 - `neighbourLocationLimit` - The radius within which all locations found are considered as being neighbouring locations.
 Outside this range are visiting locations (defaults to 300 meters)
 - `radius` - This variable defines the radius within which a node should be located at selected neighbouring/visiting location.
 This is done to prevent nodes piling up at the same location (defaults to 5 meters).
 - `usedRNG` - The number of the RNG to use for all SWIM related random numbers (defined in omnetpp.ini).
+- `waitTime` - The duration of the pause time, after a destination is reached (in seconds).
+- `speed` - The velocity of the movement of a node (in meters per second).

 Support
 =======